Published on July 16th, 2021 by Bob Ciura

-Monthly dividend stocks are favored for their more frequent dividend payments than the traditional quarterly dividend payers.
+Monthly dividend stocks are favored for their more frequent dividend payments compared with traditional quarterly dividend payers.
 Eagle Point Income Company (EIC) is a relatively new company that offers shareholders a monthly dividend payment.

-There less than 60 stocks that offer a monthly dividend.
-You can download our full list of monthly dividend paying stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:
+There less than 60 stocks we cover that offer a monthly dividend.
+You can download our full list of monthly dividend paying stocks (along with important metrics such as price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

-The stock also offers a dividend yield of more than 11% based on the current share price.
-Considering the S&P 500 yields approximately 1.9% right now, shares of Eagle Income provide nearly six times the income of the broader market index.
+Eagle Point is also a high dividend stock with a yield of more than 6% based on the current share price.
+Considering the S&P 500 yields approximately 1.3% right now, Eagle Income stock provides nearly five times the income of the broader market index.

-This article will explore Eagle Point business model, potential for growth and the company’s dividend.
+This article will explore Eagle Point business model, potential for growth and the company’s dividend safety.

 Founded in 2012, Eagle Point had its initial public offering on July 23, 2019.
 Eagle Point is a closed-end investment company.
 This means that shares of Eagle Point trade like any typical equity, with rising and falling share prices throughout the trading day, but the company will not issue additional shares.

 The company will also not repurchase shares.
 Unlike exchange traded funds, Eagle Point will not see an influx of new capital, which allows the stock to trade more like an individual stock.